 CPD for staff in supporting pupils - £300

 Impact: (In 2020 pupils in Year 6 there were no pupil premium children, In 2021 there were 4 pupil premium pupils).
 Pupils enjoy learning experiences both in and out of the classroom which deepen knowledge and understanding.
 Children have strong foundations in reading, writing and mathematics which equip them for each stage in their learning journey.

-Support with purchasing uniform & resources (e.g. Irlens glasses) - £255
+Support with purchasing uniform & SEN resources - £250

 Free milk for FSM pupils - £12